erikonasz/InstaBotify/readme.md

-Flask practise in website building.
+Flask practise in website building for IG bot.